Cypriot Bird-shaped askos (2): Cypro-Geometric I (1050-950BC)

 Bird shaped body supported on 3 lug legs, double reeded basket handle on back, and neck as tubular spout with flared rim.
 Decorated with horizontal lines in dark paint, separated by laticed lozenges.
 6 vertical lines on neck, crossed by horizontal rings by rim and near top.
 Bands across handle.

-Neck mended and tail missing, paint slightly worn.
+Neck mended and tail chipped, paint slightly worn.

 Cf. The Cyprus Collections in the Medelhavsmuseet, Vassos Karageorghis (2003), p115 Cat.127

 (Ex Private collection of O Schwarzwälder in Germany since 1980.)

 (Aquired Acquired from Gerhard Hirsch Nachfolger, Munich, auction 367 lot 1134.1)